mszalewicz/exercises/advent_of_code/day1/README.md

 # Day 1

-Tasks for the first can be found under https://adventofcode.com/2020/day/1
+Tasks for the first day can be found under https://adventofcode.com/2020/day/1